praesongprasit/EventSiteTest/src/speakers/adam-howard.md

 <p>
-We helped them understand the approach we built out, a proof of concept, that meant getting to grips with Pact, our tool of choice, with standing up an internally hosted pact broker, that would manage the contracts.
+We helped them understand the approach we built out, a proof of concept, that meant getting to grips with <a rel="external" href="https://docs.pact.io/">Pact</a>, our tool of choice, with standing up an internally hosted pact broker, that would manage the contracts.
 </p>